-It is not possible to set out all types of behaviour which will constitute harassment but a non-exhaustive list may include:
+It is not possible to set out all types of behaviour which will constitute harassment.
+A non-exhaustive list may include:

-- Physical conduct ranging from unwelcome touching to serious assault. - Unwelcome sexual advances or contact. - Spreading malicious rumours. - Insulting an individual through words or conduct. - Demeaning comments about an individual's appearance.

-- Derogatory or demeaning jokes or comments of a sexual or racial nature or about an individual's age, disability, sexual orientation or religion. - Offensive written remarks or comments. - Verbal or physical threats and intimidation. - Exclusion or victimisation. - Ridiculing or demeaning someone in front of others e.g. picking on them or setting them up to fail. - Unjustified, persistent criticism or negative comments. - Overbearing supervision or other misuse of power or position. - Preventing an individual from progressing by intentionally blocking promotion or training opportunities. - Deliberately undermining an individual by overloading and/or constant criticism. - Deliberately ignoring an individual because they are associated or connected with somebody with a protected characteristic. - Repeated, unnecessary observation. - The display of offensive material, graffiti or badges. - Intrusive questioning about someone's private life. - Sharing information about an individual with others who do not need to know.
+- physical conduct ranging from unwelcome touching to serious assault - spreading malicious rumours - insulting an individual through words or conduct - demeaning comments about an individual's appearance - derogatory or demeaning jokes or comments of a sexual or racial nature or about an individual's age, disability, sexual orientation or religion - offensive written remarks or comments - verbal or physical threats and intimidation - exclusion or victimisation - ridiculing or demeaning someone in front of others e.g. picking on them or setting them up to fail - unjustified, persistent criticism or negative comments - overbearing supervision or other misuse of power or position - preventing an individual from progressing by intentionally blocking promotion or training opportunities - deliberately undermining an individual by overloading and/or constant criticism - deliberately ignoring an individual because they are associated or connected with somebody with a protected characteristic - repeated, unnecessary observation - the display of offensive material, graffiti or badges.intrusive questioning about someone's private life - sharing information about an individual with others who do not need to know.